6 Surprisingly Easy Ways to Enjoy Food More, like the Europeans Do

 This way enjoying food also doesn’t have to be expensive, or cooking doesn’t have to take a lot of time of your day.

-6. Create pretty food and set the table pretty – presentation is everything.
+Want the bruschetta recipe in this picture?
+Get it here!6.
+Create pretty food and set the table pretty – presentation is everything.

 Like mentioned in the #1 – you also eat with your eyes.
 Create pretty food, and let the culinary experience be not just for your taste buds, but for your eyes also.
 Presentation is everything!